n00b69/woa-betalm/guide/expandstorage.md

 >
 > DO NOT REBOOT YOUR PHONE!
 If you think you made a mistake, ask for help in the [Telegram chat](https://t.me/winong8x).

-### Backing up partitions
-> In this guide we will be deleting and recreating critical partitions of your phone.
-If you follow the instructions to the letter, you will be fine.

 #### Boot to EDL
 - Open **Device Manager** on your PC
 - With the phone turned off, hold **volume down** + **power**.